-European Communities (Access to Information on the Environment) Regulations 2007 to 2011 (S.I.
+European Communities (Access to Information on the Environment) Regulations 2007 to 2014 (S.I.
 No. 133 of 2007 and S.I.
-No. 662 of 2011) (hereafter referred to as the AIE Regulations), give legal rights to those seeking to access information on the environment from public authorities.
+No. 662 of 2011 and S.I.
+No. 615 of 2014) (hereafter referred to as the AIE Regulations), give legal rights to those seeking to access information on the environment from public authorities.

 Under these regulations, information relating to the environment held by, or for, a public authority must be made available on request, subject to certain exceptions.
 The AIE regulations also oblige public authorities to be proactive in disseminating environmental information to the public.

 The AIE Regulations provide a definition of environmental information; outline the manner in which requests for information may be submitted to public authorities and the manner in which public authorities are required to deal with requests e.g. timeframes for response.
 The regulations also provide for a formal appeals procedure in the even that a person is unhappy with a decision on their request.

 What public bodies are subject to AIE?

 The AIE Regulations broadly define “public authorities” to encompass all bodies that have a role in public administration and that possess environmental information.
 It is important to note that this definition is broader in scope than the definition of “public body” in the FOI Acts.

 Under the 2011 Regulations, the Minister is required to publish an indicative list of public authorities that are subject to the AIE Regulations.
 These are;

 - Government Departments e.g. the Department of Environment, Community and Local Government

 - Non-commercial state agencies e.g. the Environmental Protection Agency,